mdavidson9/docs.balsamiq.com/content/cloud/collaborating.md

 ## Collaborating in Real-Time

 Balsamiq Cloud supports real-time collaboration between users.
-Once two or more users join the same project, every change will be shared in real-time with all the team.
-The [toolbar](../overview/#the-toolbar) will indicate any user joining the project, and the [permission level](../people/#user-permissions-at-a-glance) they have.
+Once two or more users join the same project, every change will be reflected in real-time with everyone.
+The [toolbar](../overview/#the-toolbar) will show users who have joined the project, and the [permission level](../people/#user-permissions-at-a-glance) they have.

 ![](//media.balsamiq.com/img/support/docs/cloud/rtc.png)